haarlems/forensics/chapters/chapter-02-investigation/07-investigation-initial-access-execution/reading/README.md

 # Investigation: initial access & execution
 Here are the most frequently asked questions of the forensic investigator.<br />
-In this chapter we will focus on answering the questions related to Initial Access and Execution.<br />

 - what happened?
   - what type of incident this is (ransomware, data exfil, insider threat, etc.)
 - when did the breach first occur?